frconor-ebook/meditations/_posts/2025-12-03-increase-my-faith.md

 There may be different things that God requires of us at different stages in our lives---greater demands of our faith---a heroic fulfillment of what He has asked of us in certain moments, with great humility.
 "Be still and know that I am God" (Ps.
 46:10).

-We know that God has sent this contradiction, or this pain, or this difficulty, or this misunderstanding, but it\'s all part of a bigger picture, heroically complying with whatever God required of him.
+We know that God has sent this contradiction, or this pain, or this difficulty, or this misunderstanding, but it's all part of a bigger picture, heroically complying with whatever God required of him.

-Very often when facing difficulties in starting a new apostolic work, or due to a lack of means, St. Josemaría used to remark, "It\'s a question of faith."
+Very often when facing difficulties in starting a new apostolic work, or due to a lack of means, St. Josemaría used to remark, "It's a question of faith."

 Many things in our life are questions of faith.
 We fulfill the ordinary duties of each moment, knowing that this is what God wants of me at this particular time.

-Moved by St. Josemaría\'s example, faith has impelled all his children, the members of Opus Dei, from the outset, to undertake follies which, humanly speaking, cannot be explained, because they are the fruit of God\'s grace.
+Moved by St. Josemaría's example, faith has impelled all his children, the members of Opus Dei, from the outset, to undertake follies which, humanly speaking, cannot be explained, because they are the fruit of God's grace.

 We just have to look around us to see those realities in this region and all over the world.
 Many people have had no hesitation in going to other countries in order to spread the seed of Opus Dei.